TL;DR

 Is Playwright better than Selenium?

-Playwright offers several advantages: auto-wait eliminates most timing issues, execution is faster due to browser protocol communication, and the API is more modern.
-Selenium has broader browser support (including older versions) and a larger community with more learning resources.
-For new projects, Playwright is usually the better choice.
-For existing Selenium projects with large test suites, migration cost may not be worth it.
+Playwright offers auto-wait (eliminates timing issues), faster execution via browser protocols (not WebDriver), and modern TypeScript API.
+Selenium has broader legacy browser support and a larger community.
+For new projects in 2026, Playwright is the better choice.
+For existing Selenium suites with 1000+ tests, migration cost may outweigh benefits.

 Is Playwright free to use?

 Yes, completely.
 Playwright is open-source under Apache 2.0 license.
-Unlike Cypress, there are no paid tiers or enterprise features.
-Parallel execution, trace viewer, video recording — all free.
-The only cost is your own CI infrastructure.
+Unlike Cypress, there are no paid tiers.
+Parallel execution, trace viewer, video recording, visual regression — all free.
+The only cost is your CI infrastructure.

 Can Playwright test mobile apps?

-Playwright tests mobile web browsers through device emulation — it simulates iPhone, Android, and tablet viewports.
-For native mobile apps (iOS/Android apps from app stores), you need Appium or platform-specific tools like XCUITest or Espresso.
+Playwright tests mobile web through device emulation — it simulates iPhone, Android, and tablet viewports with touch events.
+For native apps from app stores, use Appium or platform-specific tools like XCUITest/Espresso.

 What languages does Playwright support?

-Playwright officially supports TypeScript, JavaScript, Python, Java, and C#.
-TypeScript/JavaScript have the most features (component testing, API testing) and best documentation.
-Python is excellent for teams already using pytest.
-Java and C# are good for enterprise environments.
+TypeScript, JavaScript, Python, Java, and C#.
+TypeScript/JavaScript have the most features (component testing, API testing fixtures) and best documentation.
+Python is excellent for pytest teams.
+Java and C# work well in enterprise environments.

 Official Resources